Atharva1479/Crick-Live-Score-App/README.md

-# CrickInformer
+# CrickScore

-CrickInformer is a web application that provides real-time live cricket scores, match history, and a point table for the ICC Cricket World Cup 2023.
+CrickScore is a web application that provides real-time live cricket scores, match history, and a point table for the ICC Cricket World Cup 2023.
 Stay updated with the latest cricketing action!

 ## Features